YOUR MONEY-Taxpayers face delays as well as 'sequester'

-NEW YORK (Reuters) - Mark Steber can’t file his taxes.
+NEW YORK, Feb 28 (Reuters) - Mark Steber can’t file his taxes.
 This is especially annoying for a man who is chief tax officer for Jackson Hewitt Tax Service Inc, the second-largest tax preparer in the United States.

 Steber uses his own company’s software and usually files early.
 But right now, his tax return is just sitting on his desk because some of the forms he needs from the Internal Revenue Service are not available.